Skip to main content

 New York

-New York is one of twelve states that abide by pure comparative negligence.
-Instead of barring an injured party from recovering if they exceed a specific threshold of fault, New York allows them to receive compensation and reduces the amount of damages in proportion to their percentage of fault.
-This rule applies for lawsuits for damages as a result of personal injuries, property damage, as well as wrongful death.
+New York is one of eleven states that abide by pure comparative negligence.
+Instead of barring an injured party from recovering if they exceed a specific threshold of fault, New York allows them to receive compensation and reduces the damages in proportion to their percentage of fault.
+This rule applies to lawsuits for damages due to personal injuries, property damage, and wrongful death.

 Applicable Law: N.Y.
 C.P.L.R. § 1411